aws-samples/aws-waf-classic-workshop/README.md

-### WAF demo prep setup
+## WAF demo prep setup

-- create a VPC, add two subnets in two separate AZs
+- create a VPC, add two public subnets in two separate AZs
 - point an ALB at an AutoScaling Group
 - allow http:80 access
 - instantiate EC2s with a running webserver